-- a.
+- 1. Measurement is from the front of the vaulting table.
+The runway should be a clearly defined area that provides a flat, consistent surface, free of cracks, obstructions or seams.
+The Meet Director must provide a tape measure, which must be extended the length of the runway in order for the gymnasts to find the point at which to start their run.
+Minimum width of the runway should be the width of the board. - a.
 Lengths: - 1) A 76' minimum, 82' maximum runway is allowed for Levels 8, 9 and 10. - 2) A 70' minimum, 80' maximum runway is allowed for Level 6 and 7. - 3) A 60' minimum, 80' maximum runway is allowed for Levels 1-5. - b.
-Thickness: A minimum thickness of 3.5 cm (1 and 3/8 inches) (+.3 cm or 1/8 in.) is required for the vault runway at all Optional levels (6-10). - c.
+Thickness: A minimum thickness of 3.5 cm (1 and 3/8 inches) (± .3 cm or 1/8 in.) is required for the vault runway at all Optional levels (6-10). - c.
 Athletic tape or Velcro strips (no chalk) may be placed on the vault runway, provided that such markings are removed no later than the end of the rotation.
 Maximum width of Velcro strip or athletic tape is 5 cm (2"), maximum length is 3 feet. - d.
 For the safety of the athlete, the Meet Director must securely fasten the vault runway to the floor with tape or Velcro. - 2.
-Junior Olympic: A hand placement mat may be placed on the runway (but not on the board) ONLY for vaults that require placing the hands on the runway in front of the board (Round-off or Front handspring entry.)
+A hand placement mat may be placed on the runway (but not on the board) ONLY for vaults that require placing the hands on the runway in front of the board (Round-off or Front handspring entry.)
 The hand placement mat must be manufactured by a gymnastics equipment manufacturer and cannot exceed 5 cm (2 inches) in height.
-No other type matting is allowed. - a.
-All Meet Directors of Level 8 and above competitions MUST provide a minimum of one manufactured Round-off hand placement mat. - b.
-At East/West and JO National Championships, only the Round-off hand placement mats manufactured by the equipment company that is supplying the apparatus will be allowed.
+No other type matting is allowed.

+- All Meet Directors of Level 8 and above competitions MUST provide a minimum of one manufactured Round-off hand placement mat. - b.
+At East/West and DP National Championships, only the round-off hand placement mats manufactured by the equipment company that is supplying the apparatus will be allowed.
 Clubs may not bring their own mats. - c.
 If the Meet Director cannot supply the above mentioned Round-off hand placement mats, they may allow clubs to bring their own, provided the mat meets the criteria as stated above. - d.
-If a Round-off entry hand placement mat is used, it must be placed Velcro-side down on the runway. - C. Use of the "VAULTING BOARD SAFETY ZONE MAT" is REQUIRED for all Front handspring onto the board and Round-off entry vaults executed at the Junior Olympic Levels 8, 9 and 10.
+If a Round-off entry hand placement mat is used, it must be placed Velcro-side down on the runway. - C. Use of the "VAULTING BOARD SAFETY ZONE MAT" is REQUIRED for all Front handspring onto the board and Round-off entry vaults executed at DP Levels 8, 9 and 10.
 The safety zone mat must be placed snugly around the board so that there is no space between the board and the safety zone. - 1.
 No extra matting is to be placed between the Round-off entry mat (Safety Zone mat) and the vault table. - 2.
-The Safety Zone mat may be used for all other vaults (not Front Handspring onto the board and Round-off entry vaults) at all Junior Olympic levels.
+The Safety Zone mat may be used for all other vaults (not Front Handspring onto the board and Round-off entry vaults) at all DP levels.
 In this example, the Safety Zone mat does not have to be placed snugly around the board.